-League of Women Voters of Adams County is a unique national network--nonpartisan, grassroots, multi-issue---that is a recognized force in the shaping of public policy.
+League of Women Voters of Adams County, Colorado is a unique national network--nonpartisan, grassroots, multi-issue---that is a recognized force in the shaping of public policy.
 The League promotes political responsibility through informed and active participation of citizens in local, state and national government.

 The League as an organization does not support or oppose any political party, candidate for elective office, office holder or group that supports candidates.

 We study issues that we have identified as important.

 We inform ourselves, our legislators, and the general public about the results of our research.

 We sponsor candidate debates and public forums about vital issues.

 We provide information on how to register to vote and important election dates and provide unbiased information about ballot issues.